Parkland Palliative Care Consult Service

 The fellow will be assigned two to three patients at the start of the rotation for whom they will act as primary providers.
 They will follow these patients longitudinally and will admit one to two more per week for the remainder of the month.
 Each fellow will be assigned patients with a view to optimal case mix, including patients with stroke, congestive heart failure, chronic pulmonary conditions, pressure ulcers, and patients with dementia and behavioral problems.
 The fellow will attend weekly interdisciplinary team (IDT) meetings on their patient, and throughout this rotation are expected to interact with other health care professionals, such as social workers, physical and medicine rehabilitation attendings, PT/OT, the chaplain, pharmacy personnel, and nursing personnel, to coordinate care, and if indicated, discharge.

 Hematology/Oncology, VA Medical Center

 The fellow will spend two weeks working in the Hematology/Oncology Clinic at the Dallas VA Medical Center.
-The rotation is to help the fellow become familiar with presentation, evaluation, and management of the most common cancers.
+The rotation is to help the fellow become familiar with the presentation, evaluation, and management of the most common cancers.
 He/she will also learn the basic principles underlying treatment, and the assessment and management of the most common side effects.